TonyM1958/FoxESS-Cloud/README.md

 To run the code, you will need to install the python libraries: json, datetime, requests, hashlib and random_user_agent.

-## Device Information
+## Site, Logger and Device Information
-To start, you will need to load a device:
+Load information about a site, data logger or inverter (device):

 ```
+get_site()
+get_logger()
 get_device()
 ```

-By default, this will load the first device in the list of devices provided by the cloud.
+By default, this will load the first item in the list provided by the cloud.

-If there is more than 1 device, this call will show the list of devices.
-To select a specific device to work with, call get_device with the index of the device e.g. get_device(1)
+If there is more than 1 item, the call will show the list of items.
+To select a specific item to work with, call a qualifier:
++ Site: full or partial name of the site
++ Logger: full or partial serial number
++ Inverter: full or partial serial number

-When a device is selected, this call returns a dictionary containing the device details.

-A list of variables that can be used with the device is also loaded and stored as raw_vars
+When an item is selected, the functions returns a dictionary containing item details.
+For an inverter, a list of variables that can be used with the device is also loaded and stored as raw_vars

-Once a device is loaded, you can make other calls to get information:
+Once an inverter is selected, you can make other calls to get information:

 ```
 get_firmware()